United States Department of Justice Antitrust Division

-The United States Department of Justice Antitrust Division is a division of the U.S. Department of Justice that enforces U.S. antitrust law.
-It has exclusive jurisdiction over federal criminal antitrust prosecutions, and it shares jurisdiction over civil antitrust enforcement with the Federal Trade Commission (FTC).
+The United States Department of Justice Antitrust Division is the division of the United States Department of Justice that enforces U.S. antitrust law.
+It shares authority with the Federal Trade Commission (FTC) for enforcing civil antitrust law under the Sherman Act and Clayton Act.
+It also has exclusive authority to enforce criminal antitrust law under the Sherman Act.

-The Division is headed by an assistant attorney general, who is appointed by the president of the United States with the advice and consent of the Senate, and who reports to the associate attorney general.
-The current assistant attorney general for the Antitrust Division is Gail Slater.

 History

+Early years

 On February 25, 1903, Congress earmarked $500,000 for antitrust enforcement.
-On March 3, 1903, Congress created the position of Antitrust AG, with a salary to be paid out of the funds earmarked for antitrust enforcement.
+On March 3, 1903, Congress created the position of Antitrust Attorney General, with a salary to be paid out of the funds earmarked for antitrust enforcement.
 The 1904 DOJ Register identified two professional staffers responsible for enforcement of antitrust laws, but the Division was not formally established until 1919.

 Attorney General A. Mitchell Palmer “effected the first important reorganization" of DOJ since it was first established in 1870.
-Palmer organized DOJ into divisions, and placed the AtAG “in charge of the Anti-Trust Division.”
+Palmer organized DOJ into divisions, and placed the assistant attorney general “in charge of the Anti-Trust Division.”
 Palmer's annual report for the fiscal year ending June 30, 1919 contained the first public statement that DOJ had a component called the "Antitrust Division."